 - a.
 A completely filled out form entitled: "Application for Site Plan Approval."
 Forms may be obtained from the Town Office; - b.
 A list of the names and addresses of all abutters obtained from the Town Records not more than five (5) days before the date of filing of the application; - c.
 Six (6) complete sets of blackline or blueline prints of all plans drawn to scale appropriate to the size of the project.
 Plans shall be prepared under the supervision of and stamped by a registered land surveyor licensed to practice in New Hampshire; roadway, drainage and all utility plans prepared and stamped by a professional engineer licensed to practice in New Hampshire.
 The information to be contained in and standards to be followed for the preparation of these plans are set forth in Section 4.3 of these regulations; - d.
 High intensity soils information with lot size calculations and cover letter from a soil scientist; - e.
 Data on test pits and percolation tests including: location of test pits, percolation test data and rate, certification of test witness, and outline of area reserved for leach fields; (Rev. 7/89) - f.
-Any supporting documentation necessary to explain the proposal to the Planning Board, abutters, and the general public. - 4.2.3 Planning Board Responsibilities in Initial Processing:
+Completed Town of Stratham Land Use Development Tracking Form, most recently revised version, utilizing the companion instructions and definitions OR the online Pollution Tracking and Accounting Project (PTAP) portal. - g.
+Any supporting documentation necessary to explain the proposal to the Planning Board, abutters, and the general public.

+4.2.3 Planning Board Responsibilities in Initial Processing: